vippsas/vipps-invoice-api/vipps-invoice-api.md

 The IPP/invoice hotel is responsible for validating the JWT before returning the document.

+Vipps has chosen a modern standard for validating tokens with keys, and this is the same method used by Microsoft Azure, on which Vipps is built.

-The JWT contains the following relevant claims:
+The JSON Web Token (JWT) contains the following relevant claims:

 * `ISS` (issuer): Who is issuing the JWT.
 Typically `vipps-invoice-api`.
 * `AUD` (audience): Something identifying the IPP.